See also: Perseverance, Never Give Up and Energy

 39. Vitality

-In some context, this can mean ability, force, physical strength, capability, and influence.
+In some contexts, this can mean ability, force, physical strength, capability, and influence.

 表壯不如里壯 literally translates as: [Better to be] strong inside than [to be] strong outside.